Cap-go/capgo/src/pages/blog/alternative-to-appflow.md

 If you are a solo developer, or a small team of developers, you will find that Ionic Appflow is not the best Price for you.

-Like you i was complaining about it, but Ionic even they understand the complain, there are not open to change it.
+Like you i was complaining about it, Ionic understand the complain, but there are not open to change the pricing tiny team is outside of they focus.

 Back in december 2021, i decided to try to fix my biggest pain in my Capacitor development workflow.